 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
 The Company's credit risk is primarily attributable to cash, investments, sales tax recoverable and reclamation bond.
-Cash is held with a Canadian chartered bank, from which management believes the risk of loss to be minimal.
+Cash and investments are held with Canadian chartered banks, from which management believes the risk of loss to be minimal.